 Something tells me Roald Dahl would have also found the term ‘politically correct’ quite revolting.
 What would he have been like to sit next to at a dinner party, I have wondered.

 Now that The BFG has had a remake, Roald Dahl is having a bit of a comeback moment, though he never really went away.
-This is also the year Jeremy Treglown published a biography about Roald Dahl, which you might consider skipping if you’ve read Boy and Going Solo, but I don’t recommend that.
-At least, I don’t recommend skipping the ‘real story’ of Dahl unless you don’t want your childhood favourites cast in a new light.
-As for me, I’ve already grown a little world weary and more than a little suss about some of the messages in Dahl’s books, and I say that even as a childhood fan.
+Jeremy Treglown published a biography about Roald Dahl, which you might consider skipping if you’re in love with Boy and Going Solo.
+Treglown offers a more ‘real’ story of Dahl.

 NOTES FROM ‘ROALD DAHL’ BY JEREMY TREGLOWN